-No one likes feeling anxious, but anxiety is a fact of modern life, we all feel it sometimes.
-It could be an issue at work, or in a relationship, money problems or the general state of the world.
-And no wonder, there’s a lot to worry about, right?
+No one likes feeling anxious, but it’s a fact of life, we all do sometimes.
+It could be an issue at work, or a relationship, money problems or the general state of the world.
+Fact is, there’s a lot to worry about, right?

 Having social anxiety and feeling a bit off-kilter is nothing out of the ordinary.
 And it’s only natural to be eager to get back to feeling normal, as soon as possible.

-But even when you want fast relief, you have to be concerned about finding the safest way to deal with your social anxiety disorder, to put a label on it.
+But even when you want fast relief, you have to be concerned about finding the safest way to deal with social anxiety disorder.
 If you’re focused on holistic health, you may want to look at using CBD oil to achieve wellness.

 And you probably have some questions:

 - If so, how fast does it work?

 - How safe is it?
 Are there medically reviewed studies on CBD?